B-i-x/ECE-501-Project/readme.md

+# File Structure Overview

 # Setup Instructions

 Follow these steps to set up the project environment:

 ## 1. Create and Activate Python Virtual Environment
-1. Open a terminal and navigate to the project directory.
+1. Open a terminal and navigate to the project root directory.
 2. Create a virtual environment:
     ```bash
     python -m venv venv